fullstack-lang/gong/README.md

 ## 1.1.
 About Gong

-Gong (go + ng) is a framework for rapid web application development (a.k.a. full stack development).
-It is based on two development langages: go for the back-end and angular for the front-end.
-Gong idea is to leverages best in class components.
-The back-end leverages [gin](https://github.com/gin-gonic/gin), a web framework and [gorm](https://gorm.io/index.html), an ORM.
-The front-end leverages [angular material](https://material.angular.io/), an library of angular components.
+Gong (go + ng) is a framework for rapid web application development (a.k.a. full stack development) based on go and angular.
+The go back-end is cgo free and uses [gin](https://github.com/gin-gonic/gin), a web framework and [gorm](https://gorm.io/index.html), an ORM with a sqlite DB.
+The angular front-end uses [angular material](https://material.angular.io/), an library of angular components.

 The unit of development in gong is the **gong stack** (a "stack" in the rest of this document).
 A stack can import other stacks (both the front end and the back end of a stack are integrated as a whole).
 The granularity of a stack is similar to an angular components.
 There are available stacks for [jointjs](https://www.jointjs.com/) and [leaflet](https://leafletjs.com/).